 Two more useless words were never written!
 This was especially true since the author’s name was nowhere to be found in her report.
 I even reread it to double check.

-That is when I created My Number One Most Important Rule of Marketing:
+That is when I created My Number One Most Important Rule of Communication When You’re Marketing Yourself:

 ALWAYS make it easy for people to contact you!